elijamesku/elijamesku/README.md

 # Hi im Eli!

-I'm a passionate IT Support Specialist & Endpoint Management specialist that has a skillset in building secure, automated scalable solutions using native Windows/Mac tools and open-source technologies.
+I'm a passionate IT Support Specialist that has a skillset in building secure, automated scalable solutions using native Windows/Mac tools and open-source technologies.
 Whether it's deploying enterprise software via MDMs, automating compliance checks, or creating zero-touch onboarding systems..
 I'm always chasing automation, efficiency and clarity in IT operations to save time and money.

 ## Tech I Work With